 The Bodhisatta was once a king’s advisor.
-The king conquered a neighboring kingdom and hauled off its vast riches, burying it all in iron pots in his royal park.
-The defeated king’s son had escaped and became an ascetic, leading a band of five hundred others.
+The king conquered a neighboring kingdom and hauled off its vast riches, burying everything in iron pots in his royal park.
+The defeated king’s son had escaped the attack and became an ascetic, leading a band of five hundred others.
 Eventually he led them on an alms pilgrimage to the Bodhisatta’s city.
 The king was unaware of the prince’s identity and, respecting their knowledge and behavior, gave the ascetics gifts and invited them to stay in his park for as long as they wanted.

 In the Lifetime of the Buddha